compiled by Christopher Flaherty from various sources

 You can either:

-a) Visit the plant in Dublin, Texas--the oldest Dr Pepper bottling plant in the world and the only plant in the U.S. which is allowed by the Dr Pepper corporation to still manufacture the soda with cane sugar.
+a) Visit the plant in Dublin, Texas--the oldest Dr Pepper bottling plant in the world and, for many years, the only plant in the U.S. which was allowed by the Dr Pepper corporation to still manufacture the soda with cane sugar instead of high fructose corn syrup.
 The Dublin Dr Pepper Bottling Company is located at 221 South Patrick, Dublin, Texas 76446, one block south of the intersection of US377/67 and TX6.
 The plant is open Monday through Friday, 9am-5pm; Saturday, 10am-5pm; and Sunday, 1-5pm.
 You can also call them at 1-254-445-3466 for tour information, etc.

 Be forewarned that no matter how you buy it from Dublin, there is a 25 case limit.
 Any more than that sold to a single person could violate franchise agreements (because you could be "dealing" if you have more than 25 cases in your possession and transport them into another franchise's territory).